 With the sale of the KaVo Treatment Unit and Instrument Business and our two recent acquisitions, we continue to make significant progress toward our long-term goal of re-calibrating our product portfolio to higher growth and higher margin segments.
-The Divestiture and the acquisitions shifted our revenue mix from approximately 50% each for the Specialty Products & Technology and Equipment & Consumables segments to 64% for the Specialty Products & Technology segment and 36% for the Equipment & Consumables segment.
-The Specialty Products & Technology segment is a higher growth and higher margin business than the Equipment & Consumables segment.
+The Divestiture and the acquisitions shifted our revenue mix from approximately 50% each for the Specialty Products & Technology and Equipment & Consumables segments to 64% for the Specialty Products & Technology segment is a higher growth and higher margin business than the Equipment & Consumables segment.
 These transactions have allowed us to focus more on higher value and higher margin consumables, imaging, and digital workflow solutions.